 Note: Want to discover new leads, prospects, and gain insights on your customers?
 Try Leadfeeder for free.

-A properly optimized website is critical to increasing the quality and quantity of leads your website generates.
+B2B marketers know a properly optimized website is critical to increasing the number of quality leads your website generates.
 Website errors, slow site speed, and the inability to identify visitors can hinder even the best executed B2B marketing plans.